wimpheling/hit/README.md

 - name
 - definition
   This is a key/value dictionary.
 The definition is a struct that implements the `ModelField` trait.
-You can write your own Model Fields, but `hit` comes with standard ones:
+You can write your own Model Fields, but `hit` comes with standard ones, which match pretty obviously the types defined in the previous chapter :

-  - String
+  - (TODO: link) String
-  - Integer
+  - (TODO: link) Integer
+  - (TODO: link) Float
+  - (TODO: link) Date
+  - (TODO: link) Subobject
+  - (TODO: link) Subobject Array
-  - TODO
+  - (TODO: link) Reference
+  - (TODO: link) Reference Array

 ## Validators